awsandy/aws2tf/README.md

 ./aws2tf.sh -p yes
 ```

-To generate the terraform files for a specific Resource Group in a account:
+To generate the terraform files for an EKS cluster
 ```
-./aws2tf.sh -g <Resource Group>
+./eks2tf.sh
 ```

 To include the secrets from a Key Vault in terraform files (secrets will be in plain text):